-Dark Chocolate Brownies made with coconut oil instead of butter.
-Only six ingredients that you probably have on hand – give them a shot!
+Coconut Oil Dark Chocolate Brownies are made with coconut oil instead of butter.
+Only 6 simple ingredients in these “from scratch” brownies – give them a shot!

 Guess what’s really hard to take a picture of?
 Hot, gooey, dark chocolate brownies.
 They just look like a mess.
 But they taste good, and that is what is important.